 Sometimes, you simply cannot get the right position for the standard u2013 or even aftermarket

 But with an adjustable spoiler, you can tailor the airflow exactly how you want it; over your head, on your face or even on your chest – it’s up to you.
 This version fits any screen and clamps on so there’s no need to drill holes.

 Still needs a main screen to fit

-If you need to carry some gear with you, you could use a rucksack or larger item of luggage but that can often affect your comfort as you ride.
-This tailpack from Held is expandable and when fully expanded, will house a full-face helmet.
+If you need to carry some gear with you, you could use a rucksack or larger item of luggage but

 It is sturdy, doesn’t move around on the bike and comes with a fully waterproof cover.
 I’ve used it and it is impressive.

 9. Universal Bar Risers

 If your bike feels like the handlebars are too far away or are too low (or both) then a set of bar

 The fit to the top of the yoke and the bars fit into them with these ones a universal fitting for bars 28mm in diameter.
 Just be aware that you may need to re-route or extend the pipework for brakes and wiring for the bar switches to fit these.